 - The total marks allotted to this paper are 250 marks.

 - Direct concept related questions which test the candidate’s understanding of ethical issues and concepts related to integrity and aptitude (125 marks)

 - Case studies which test the candidate’s application of those concepts to situations involving the candidate and other stakeholders such as politicians, pressure groups, the public and other people (125 marks)

 - This paper is the most variable of the four General Studies Papers and the nature of questions differ widely from year to year.
 Candidates should familiarise themselves with the syllabus, and the last few year’s patterns as well.

-Syllabus of UPSC Mains General Studies Paper-IV for IAS
+UPSC Mains General Studies Paper-IV Ethics Syllabus